 That’s right: the best way to get around “please advise” is just to leave it out.
 In most cases, the phrase comes after a question, so it ends up functioning as filler words or worse, as in Eric’s email.

 In the second example email above, the “please advise” doesn’t necessarily come across as rude, but it’s also not strictly necessary.
-Here’s a crazy idea: if you’re writing an email asking for information, advice, or ideas from a colleague, they’ll see your request in the body of the email.
+Here’s a wild idea: if you’re writing an email asking for information, advice, or ideas from a colleague, they’ll see your request in the body of the email.
 They already know they’re supposed to get back to you with answers, with or without the “please advise” tacked on at the end.

 So, if your message feels complete without “please advise,” just ask your question and leave it at that.

-Is “Please advise” wrong?
+Is “please advise” wrong?

 As far as grammar goes, some experts say that “advise” is a transitive verb, so it needs to have an object.
 In other words, someone has to be advised.
 However, it’s pretty obvious who is to be advised: whoever wrote the email.
 To get around verb confusion, you can think of “please advise” as a shortcut for “please advise [me].”